null2264/ThinkPad-L460-OpenCore/README.md

   - Replace AirportItlwm with itlwm+HeliPort for WiFi scan workaround
   - You may also try [AirPortOpenBSD](https://github.com/a565109863/AirPortOpenBSD).
 It still have Location and WiFi scan problem, but it loads much faster than AirportItlwm.
 But all known network will be detected as hidden network (Incase you cares about cosmetic things)
   - WiFi sometimes doesn't show up, this could be caused by WLAN channel overlaps.
 When this happened try changing your Access Point's WLAN Channel to something else
-- Bluetooth
-  - Caused "Volume Hash Mismatch" error after waking from sleep, reboot to fix
-  - Some Intel Bluetooth users reported that `sudo pkill bluetoothd` may fix this issue temporarily, but this doesn't work on my laptop.
-Bluetooth devices refuses to connect entirely
 - Sleep (S3 and S4 confirmed to be working)
   - Broke \_Qxx EC Query events, a common ThinkPad E-series and L-series issue, reboot to fix